git/git.github.io/rev_news/drafts/edition-75.md

     project.
 He will be co-mentored by Shourya Shukla and Christian Couder.
 His first blog posts about it are [also up](https://atharvaraykar.me/gitnotes/).

+  Thanks to the students who applied and worked on micro-projects, but couldn't be selected!
+We hope to continue to see you in the community!

 ### Reviews

 * [[PATCH] [GSOC] pretty: provide human date format](https://lore.kernel.org/git/pull.939.git.1619195245606.gitgitgadget@gmail.com/)